pip-services/pip-services-docs/content/en/python/messaging/queues/message_queue.md

 ### Abstract methods

 #### abandon
-Returnes a message into the queue and makes it available for all subscribers to receive it again.
+Returns a message into the queue and makes it available for all subscribers to receive it again.
 This method is usually used to return a message which could not be processed at the moment to repeat the attempt.
-Messages that cause unrecoverable errors shall be removed permanently or/and send to dead letter queue.
+Messages that cause unrecoverable errors shall be removed permanently or/and sent to dead letter queue.

 > `abstractmethod` abandon(message: [MessageEnvelope](../message_envelope))